Affiliate Website Marketing Agreement

 4.11.
 The Affiliate agrees not to use their personal affiliate code with any purchases they shall make through www.V3Apparel.com.
 Commission made using the Affiliates code by the Affiliate in successful purchases shall not be paid by the Company.

-4.12 The Affiliate will be entitled to receive a personal 30% discount code to be used on www.V3Apparel.com for their personal purchases.
+4.12 The Affiliate will be entitled to receive a personal discount code which will be specified before signup and used on www.V3Apparel.com for their personal purchases.
 The Company shall not grant commission on this personal discount code and the Affiliate agrees that this will remain private and only used by the Affiliate.
 Should the code be used by another person(s) that is not the Affiliate, the Company will refuse the discount code and purchase, refunding the total order value.
 The Company will then void the Affiliate's personal discount code and terminate the contract with the Affiliate.

 5. PROPRIETARY RIGHTS

 The Affiliate acknowledges and agrees that the Company and its licensors own all intellectual property rights in the Company Website and all the Company's products and services.
 Except as expressly stated herein, this agreement does not grant the Affiliate any rights to, or in, patents, copyrights, database rights, trade secrets, trade names, trade marks (whether registered or unregistered), or any other rights or licences belonging to the Company.
 All such rights are reserved to the Company.

 6.1.
 Each party undertakes that it shall not at any time during this agreement, and for a period of five years after termination of this agreement, disclose to any person any confidential information concerning the business, affairs, customers, clients or suppliers of the other party or of any member of the group of companies to which the other party belongs, except as permitted by clause 15.2.